shivam-sabbarwal/Cooperative-Mitra/README.md

 - Never commit `.env`, API keys, database copies, generated audio, Chroma indexes, caches, or dependency folders.
 - Preserve source citations and do not fabricate government, legal, scheme, or financial information.
 - Keep frontend API contracts synchronized with backend routes and update this README when architecture changes.
-- Git operations are performed manually by the project owner.

 ## Repository Hygiene